awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_1/_index.en.md

 Our test application is Unishop.
 It is a Spring Boot Java application deployed on a single [Amazon Elastic Compute Cloud (EC2)](https://aws.amazon.com/ec2) instance using a public subnet.
 Our datastore is an [Amazon RDS](https://aws.amazon.com/rds/) MySQL database with a frontend written using bootstrap and hosted in [Amazon Simple Storage Service (S3)](https://aws.amazon.com/pm/serv-s3).

-This module takes advantage of [AWS Backup](https://aws.amazon.com/backup/) which will be our single pane of glass to copy and restore our Amazon EC2 instance, Amazon RDS database and Amazon S3 bucket into the secondary region.
+This module takes advantage of [AWS Backup](https://aws.amazon.com/backup/) which will be our single pane of glass to backup, copy and restore our Amazon EC2 instance and Amazon RDS database to the secondary region.

+We will use [Amazon S3 Cross-Region Replication (CRR)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication.html#crr-scenario) to replicate our S3 objects to the secondary region.

 [CloudFormation](https://aws.amazon.com/cloudformation/) will be used to configure the infrastructure and deploy the application.
 Provisioning your infrastructure with infrastructure as code (IaC) methodologies is a best practice.
 CloudFormation is an easy way to speed up cloud provisioning with infrastructure as code.